MicrosoftDocs/dataexplorer-docs/data-explorer/bcdr-howto.md

 Adding replicas to an active/active architecture increases the cost linearly.
 The cost includes nodes, storage, markup, and increased networking cost for [bandwidth](https://azure.microsoft.com/pricing/details/bandwidth/).

 Use the [optimized autoscale](https://docs.microsoft.com/azure/data-explorer/manage-cluster-horizontal-scaling#optimized-autoscale-preview) feature to configure the horizontal scaling for the secondary clusters.
-They should be dimensioned to be able to handle the load of the ingest.
-Once the primary cluster is not reachable, the secondary clusters will get more traffic and scale according to the configuration.
+They should be dimensioned so they can handle the ingestion load.
+Once the primary cluster isn't reachable, the secondary clusters will get more traffic and scale according to the configuration.

 This example saved roughly 50% of the cost in comparison to having the same horizontal and vertical scale on all replicas.